-Veggie straws are popular, but it is also a controversial packaged snack.
+Mind-blowing Veggie Straws Nutrition Facts – Veggie straws are popular, but it is also controversial packaged snack.
 They are marketed as healthy snacks and fun-consuming vegetables.
-It is also considered as the better alternative to potato chips.
-But although with the name of veggie, the snacks might not be that healthy as it is being thought.
-This article will explain whether the veggie straws are healthy or not, how they are compared with various chips, and also some fun ways by which you can meet the daily intake of vegetables.
+It is also considered the better alternative to potato chips.
+But although with the name of veggie, the snacks might not be as healthy as it is being thought.
+This article will explain whether veggie straws are healthy or not, how they are compared with various chips, and also some fun ways by which you can meet the daily intake of vegetables.

 - Fat: 7 grams